-Art and Design, Computing/ICT, Classical Civilisation, Latin, Food Technology, Resistant Materials, Drama, Music, a beginners Modern Foreign Language course (chosen from French, Spanish or German).
+Art and Design, Computing/ICT, Classical Civilisation, Drama, Food Technology, Geography, History, Resistant Materials, Music, an additional Language (chosen from French, German, Latin or Spanish).
+Pupils are not able to opt for subjects outside the curriculum offer.

 During Year 9, after following a comprehensive careers education programme, the girls make their GCSE choices.
-All pupils follow GCSE examination courses in Religious Studies, English and English Literature, Mathematics, Science - core or separate and a Modern Foreign Language.
+All pupils follow GCSE examination courses in Religious Studies, English and English Literature, Mathematics, Science - core or separate and a Language.
 Other subjects which may be studied are Art and Design, Classical Civilisation, Design Technology, Drama, French, Geography, German, History, Home Economics: Food and Nutrition, ICT, Computing, Latin, Music, Physical Education, Biology, Chemistry, Physics (as separate sciences) and Spanish.
 These subjects are studied for the General Certificate of Secondary Education.
 In addition to these examination subjects, pupils continue to have lessons in PE.
 Personal, Social, Health and Economic Education (PSHEE), including Careers, is delivered on discrete days off-timetable.
 Classical Greek GCSE is offered as an extension subject outside normal teaching hours (after school and at lunchtime).